igncp/encina/test/Readme.md

 `./test/bin/e2e-frontend headless home`

 This would run just the tests in that directory.
 You can also specify a file.
 There are also the `e2e-frontend-visual` and `e2e-frontend-headless` helpers that automatically set the display mode so you can put one or zero arguments.

+### unit-backend

+The same as before, you can select a specific test with this command.